dashpay/docs/introduction/features.rst

 simultaneous reduction of fees by a factor of 10, while the block size was increased from 1MB to 2MB to promote continued growth of low-cost transactions even as the cost of Dash rises.
-Dash also supports `InstantSend <instantsend>`_ and `PrivateSend <privatesend>`_ transactions, which operate on a different and mandatory fee schedule.
+Dash also supports :ref:`instantsend` and :ref:`privatesend` transactions, which operate on a different and mandatory fee schedule.
 The fee schedule for Dash 12.2.x as of December 2017 is as follows:

 +----------------------+-----------------+-----------------------------------+
 | Transaction type     | Recommended fee | Per unit                          |